Website icon Xpert.Digital

 Agri-PV for fruit and vegetables: Prevent sunburn on apples with agri-photovoltaics and generate electricity – Image: Xpert.Digital

-🍎🌞 A pioneering agricultural photovoltaic system has been in operation at the Vollmer Obsthof in Oberkirch-Nußbach for almost a year.
-Built on an area of approximately 1.5 hectares, this facility combines the cultivation of apples, plums, pears and blackberries with the generation of solar power by being mounted on a three meter high steel structure.
-This innovative technology protects plants from the elements and at the same time provides environmentally friendly energy without taking up agricultural land.
+🍎🌞 A pioneering agri-photovoltaic system has been operating at the Vollmer fruit farm in Oberkirch-Nußbach for almost a year.
+Built on an area of approximately 1.5 hectares, this system combines the cultivation of apples, plums, pears, and blackberries with the generation of solar power by mounting the panels on a three-meter-high steel structure.
+This innovative technology protects the plants from the elements while simultaneously providing environmentally friendly energy without encroaching on agricultural land.

-📊🌿 The project is part of the “Agri-PV model region” in Baden-Württemberg and is being intensively studied by scientific institutions in order to optimize synergies between agriculture and energy production.
-Initial results show promising benefits for crop quality and energy yield, indicating the future potential of this technology.
+📊🌿 The project is part of the “Agri-PV Model Region” in Baden-Württemberg and is being intensively studied by scientific institutions to optimize synergies between agriculture and energy production.
+Initial results show promising benefits for harvest quality and energy yield, indicating the future potential of this technology.

-🍓🌤 The model region Agri-Photovoltaics Baden-Württemberg shows synergy effects of double Agri-PV land use in Oberkirch-Nussbach
+🍓🌤 The model region of agri-photovoltaics in Baden-Württemberg demonstrates the synergistic effects of dual agri-PV land use in Oberkirch-Nussbach.

 Agri-photovoltaics model region Baden-Württemberg - Part of the research facility in Oberkirch-Nussbach works with fully shaded modules - Image: Fraunhofer ISE

-In the federal state of Baden-Württemberg, which lies in the heart of Europe and is known for its innovations in technology, an outstanding research project was launched that could significantly shape the future of agriculture and energy production.
-It is entitled “Model Region Agri-Photovoltaics for Baden-Württemberg” and is an initiative in which a consortium of 13 partners, led by the renowned Fraunhofer Institute for Solar Energy Systems ISE, sets up various pilot systems for agri-photovoltaics (APV). researched.
+In the German state of Baden-Württemberg, located in the heart of Europe and known for its technological innovations, an outstanding research project has been launched that could significantly shape the future of agriculture and energy production.
+Entitled "Model Region Agri-Photovoltaics for Baden-Württemberg," this initiative involves a consortium of 13 partners, led by the renowned Fraunhofer Institute for Solar Energy Systems ISE, who are constructing and researching various pilot plants for agri-photovoltaics (APV).

 More about it here: